edenian-prince/phylo-kernel-public/data/README.md

 Stored in the ```mobility/``` folder.

 ### Mobile phone derived mobility data
-We used mobile phone derived mobility data from the *Safegraph* company.
+We used mobile phone derived mobility data from the *SafeGraph* company.
-We provide an aggregated version of the raw file we
+We provide an aggregated version of the dataset with number of visits between counties, which we used to estimate the RR of movement between counties from cellphone mobility data.

 ### Commuting data
 We used publicly available WA specific workflow data describing the total number of individuals living in a county X that work in county Y ([commuting_flows_WA_2020.csv](https://github.com/blab/phylo-kernel-public/blob/main/data/mobility/commuting_flows_WA_2020.csv)).

 ## Synthetic data
+Stored in the ```synthetic_data/``` folder.
+The folder contains a synthetic alignment and a synethetic metadata file that are used to illustrate how to compute the RR of identical sequences from a user-defined dataset.

 ## Mapping data
+Stored in the ```maps/``` folder.
+The folder contains shapefiles used the reproduce the figures and demographic characteristics of counties and postal codes that are used throughout the different analyses.